magpiemodel/magpiemodel.github.io/_posts/2020-10-22-save-the-date.md

 As last year the workshop will be based on the [MAgPIE tutorials] available online and presented by various members of the [MAgPIE] development team, giving you the opportunity to not only getting to know the model but also the team behind it.

-To slightly counterbalance the downsides coming with the restrictions in this exceptional year we decided to cover the costs of this years event and make it **free of charge** for all participants (registration will still be required)!
+To slightly counterbalance the downsides coming with the restrictions in this exceptional year we decided to cover the costs of this year’s event and make it **free of charge** for all participants (registration will still be required)!

 For further updates you can subscribe our MAgPIE mailing list  <magpie@listserv.dfn.de> by sending a mail with the subject **subscribe magpie \<First Name\> \<Last Name\>** to <sympa@listserv.dfn.de>.